magento/devdocs/guides/v2.3/inventory/reservations.md

 Interface | Description
 --- | ---
-`GetProductSalableQtyInterface` | Returns the salable product quantity for the specified stock ID `IsProductSalableInterface` | Checks whether the product is in stock `IsProductSalableForRequestedQtyInterface` |  Checks whether there is enough salable quantity to fulfill an order or place the product into a shopping cart
+`GetProductSalableQtyInterface` | Returns the salable product quantity for the specified stock ID `IsProductSalableInterface` | Checks whether the product is salable `IsProductSalableForRequestedQtyInterface` |  Checks whether there is enough salable quantity to fulfill an order or place the product into a shopping cart
 {:style="table-layout:auto;"}